-The neurosurgical device market consists of medical products, implants and instruments used for the diagnosis, treatment and monitoring of chronic diseases and acute injuries involving the brain and spinal chord.
+The neurosurgical device markets that we serve consist of medical products, implants and instruments used for the diagnosis, treatment and monitoring of chronic diseases and acute injuries involving the brain and spinal chord.
 These products are primarily used in the operating room and intensive care unit by neurosurgeons and nurses.
-According to industry sources, the size of the market for our products is approximately \$400 million and is expected to grow at annual rate of 6-8%.
+According to industry sources and our estimates, the size of the market for our products is approximately \$400 million and is expected to grow at annual rate of 6-8%.